O-LAP/home/quick-start.md

 The parameter change callback is called whenever the user changes a parameter via the user-interface.
 It is called as soon as the value is changed, so it will be called each time the value updates when a user drags the slider.
 ```

-Design.onParamChange = function(params, group) { ... };
+Design.onParamChange = function(params) { ... };
 ```

 The call to update the geometry is made when the design is required to be updated in the view.
 It happens after every parameter change and on initital load.
-It passes in an empty `ThreeGroup` object which is the container for the user to add geometries to.
+It passes in an empty `THREE.Object3D` object which is the container for the user to add geometries to.
 The framework removes the group from the previous update call and adds the group from this call to the scene after the end of this call.
 ```

 Design.updateGeom = function(group) { ... };